fggo/python/README.md

 # until you find an open port.
 ```

-## Starting an App
+### Starting an App
-A Django project is organized as a group of individual apps that work together to make the project work as a whole.
-For now, we’ll create just one app to do most of the work for our project and we'll add another app to manage user accounts later.
-You should still be running runserver in the terminal window you opened earlier.
-Use another terminal window while server is running.
+We’ll create just one app to do most of the work for our project and we'll add another app to manage user accounts later.
 The command startapp appname tells Django to create the infrastructure needed to build an app.
+We’ll use models.py to define the data we want to manage in our app.
 ```
 python3.6 manage.py startapp learning_logs
 ls